polterguy/polterguy.github.io/documentation/magic.lambda.math/index.md

 * __[math.decrement]__ - Decrements a node's value, optionally by **[step]**, defaulting to 1
 * __[math.increment]__ - Increments a node's value, optionally by **[step]**, defaulting to 1

-All of the above can be given any number of arguments, including as its value, and will treat the first argument as the _"base"_, and performing the rest of the arguments self assigning the base as it proceeds.
-For instance, the following code will first divide
-100 by 4, then divide that result by 5 again, resulting in 5.
+All of the above besides the two last slots can be given any number of arguments, including as its value, and will treat the first argument as the _"base"_, and performing the rest of the arguments self assigning the base as it proceeds.
+For instance, the following code will first divide 100 by 4, then divide that result by 5 again, resulting in 5.

 ```
 math.divide:int:100